 I WANT you to stop this thinking right now.
 I want you to commit to the process of attaining a goal versus the actual goal itself.
 I want you not to stress out on your goal.
 Rather than walking around thinking I need to lose weight, get my next promotion, or lift 130kg I want you to focus on keeping on track with your schedule.
 Your plan.
-Say, eating smaller healthier portions regularly, work diligently on my projects and build rapport, go to the gym 3 days a week for the next 6 months, respectively.
+Say, eating smaller healthier portions regularly, work diligently on your projects, and build rapport with your team, go to the gym 3 days a week for the next 6 months, respectively.
 Keep things simple, bring down the stress level and stick to the schedule, rather than always pondering about your uber fantastic life-changing goal.
 Trust me.

 When you zoom in on the practice part, rather then the actual performance, it’ll go a long way in regards to happiness.
-Be present in the moment and improve yourself while at it through the process you establish in your schedule.
+Be present within the current moment and improve yourself while at it through the process you establish in your schedule.

 Be honest with yourself and think about this for a minute.
 I’m sure you do this.
 You set a goal and try predicting the future.
 You can’t.

 In 2014 (if I recall correctly), two close friends and I began training for our next triathlon.
-I had my goal worked out, my schedule in place, and I knew what I needed to do when however 2 weeks into training and I tore a muscle.
+I had my goal worked out, my schedule in place, and I knew what I needed to do.
+However, 2 weeks into training I tore a muscle in my thigh.
 I was out.

 See when it comes to goal setting, don’t think you can control everything.
 Instead, build into your system a regular moment of feedback.
 In other words, when I go into training, I use my Garmin watch to track as much data as possible.
-I then take 10-15minutes one day per week to look at all my data, look at my charts, my heart rates, etc and check if everything is according to plan and if not adjust my training schedule where needed.
+I then take 10-15 minutes one day per week to look at all my data, look at my charts, my heart rates, etc and check if everything is according to plan.
+If not, I adjust my training schedule where needed.
 Taking the time to build in this feedback session gives me insight and tells me if I am doing things right.
+Innovating life.

 The reason this is important is that a good system allows you to keep track of a variety of things in reaching your goals, without the constant pressure of you trying to make assumptions of what could happen along the way of you achieving your goal.
 That said, chuck out trying to see into the future, and actually, put a system into place that will help you by signaling when you need to adjust something to stay on track in reaching your goal.